margaretmf/margaretmf.github.io/creativewriting.md

 Forever the truth echoes out and ripples out from our two hearts meeting Fusion the whole world knows with two lovers love and meet

+Forever with you eternal day and night eternal road

 <br>